anderson-aristotle/git-github/README.md

 Watch as I add a remote from one of your repositories then update my local with the changes.
 You will be asked to do this next.

-`git remote add upstream <"git@gsomessh.com/">` is the command to add a remote called upstream.
-It's just as easy to pull from it.

 ## Adding Your Own Remote

 Working with the same partner from before one of you will be the primary